 Final Answer

 The order which you apply stains and sealants varies on what you're currently working with.
 For the best performance, we recommend stain first, seal second, and apply Advance Topcoat third.
-This will provide the best protection of your home.
+This will provide the best protection for your home.

 You can read more about applying sealants in our Sealants Guide PDF.